mattias-p/fillout/README.md

   If one of your templates contains a placeholder that isn't present in the data you provide, this is reported as an error and no files are written.
 * **Integration**.
-  The data file can be read from STDIN is to streamline generating files from dynamically generated data.
+  The data file is read from STDIN to streamline generating files from dynamically generated data.